 Water Supply Master Plan Update.
+(Continued from April 10, 2018)

 RECOMMENDATION:

 A. Receive and discuss information on alternative water supply strategies;

 - B. Receive and discuss stakeholder input on water supply projects and alternative water supply strategies; and - C. Receive and discuss preliminary cost of shortage analysis as it pertains to the District's water supply reliability level of service goal.